 Welcome to the website for submitting abstracts for the NASSM 2021 Teaching & Learning Fair.
 Please refer to the Call For Abstracts for more details about the submission guidelines, format, and deadlines.
 All abstract submissions must be made online.
 Online submission of abstracts will be accepted starting on October 1, 2020, and will be available until November 1, 2020 at 11:59 PM PST.

-All abstracts will be subjected to a blind review.
+The NASSM Teaching & Learning Fair exists as conduit for the sharing of pedagogical ideas and strategies.
+As such, research abstracts are not permitted.
+Abstracts are limited to 100 words or less and will be subjected to a blind review.
 No preference will be given to longer abstracts.
-The review criteria will be based on the "Teaching" research type within the NASSM abstract review criteria.
+The review criteria will be based on the "Teaching & Learning Fair" type within the NASSM abstract review criteria.